Also known as: neurally mediated syncope, NMS, vasovagal syncope, vasodepressor syncope, reflex mediated syncope, neurocardiogenic syncope

 Syncope is the medical term for the sudden brief, temporary loss of consciousness that is also known as fainting.
 Up to 15% of children have fainting episodes

 What causes fainting (syncope)?

-Syncope can have both mild and serious causes.
+Syncope is caused by the relaxation of blood vessels causing a drop in blood pressure with less blood getting to the brain.
+Usually fainting is not a sign of serious disease, however syncope can have both mild and serious causes.
 There are a wide variety of conditions that can lead to syncope, including changes in circulation or blood pressure, stress, heat exhaustion, coughing spells and certain medications.
 A number of medical conditions can cause syncope as a side effect.